SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 Bypassing is distinguished from caching by the conditions and reactions thereof.

 Bypass has priority over the caching policy.
-If a service did not adopt the Edge from design stage, it most likely cannot distinguish between static resources and dynamic resources.
+If a service did not adopt the Edge during its design stage, it most likely cannot distinguish between static resources and dynamic resources.
-In this case, configure to bypass all client requests and only cache the content that is frequently requested based on the log.
+In this case, configure to bypass all client requests and only cache the content that is frequently requested according to the log.
 Usually a few hours of logging can dramatically decrease the origin server load.
 :ref:`monitoring_stats` provides real time status in order to help tune the service in real time.

 A bypass is fast and acts as an HTTP transactions basis.
 Even if the web site is personalized, mostly just the main page(.html) changes dynamically and the remaining of 99% is made up of static resources.
-A bypass version of :ref:`origin-httprequest` is provided in order to return identical responses that relay the origin server's intention.
+A bypass version of :ref:`origin-httprequest` is provided in order to make the origin request header to be identified by the origin server..

 .. toctree::